Mission & Vision

-Headwaters was established in 1984 when a group of thoughtful, progressive donors got together.
-They believed that the people who experienced injustice were essential to ending it.
-They used this belief to build a different kind of grantmaking, one that placed decision-making in the hands of the community.
-This was the beginning of an innovative, community-centered, trust-centered model.
+Headwaters Foundation for Justice (HFJ) was established in 1984 when a group of thoughtful, progressive donors got together.
+They believed that the people who experienced society’s injustices were essential to ending them.
+They used that belief to radically change philanthropy’s landscape, and created a new grantmaking model—one that shifted power away from funders by placing decision-making in the hands of the people.
+This was the start of an innovative, community-centered, trust-centered model.

-Today, Headwaters is on the leading edge of philanthropy.
-We still rely on the community-centered model to make funding decisions.
-Our grantmaking program prioritizes community organizing, people of color, and indigenous people.
-To date, we have awarded more than $10 million to organizations across Minnesota.
+Today, HFJ is on the leading edge of philanthropy.
+We still rely on a community-centered model to guide our funding decisions.
+Our participatory grantmaking programs prioritize community organizing that is led by people of color and indigenous people (POCI).
+To date, we have awarded more than $10 million to grassroots organizations across Minnesota.